doriang102/doriang102.github.io/_posts/2017-05-28-hypothesis-testing.md

-In this first blog post, I plan on discussing the detailed mathematics behind computing p values in data science, but restricted to a single hypothesis (multiple hypothesis testing will be covered later).
-Almost all of the expalanations I've found skip *very* important details that highlight the issues and limitations with using p values to make conclusions about the effectiveness of treatment.
+In this first blog post, I plan on discussing the detailed mathematics behind A/B testing using both a frequentist and bayesian approach.
+Here is a broad summary before we get into more detail:

+**Frequentist approach:** Make no prior assumptions about what the paramaters are, but use the asymptotic convergence of a sequence of indepdent Bernoulli trials to the normal distribution to compute the probability of the *null hypothesis*, ie. the probability of observing a difference between two outcomes based on chance if we assume there is no difference.
+What I will show however, is that ** frequentists ultimately have to assume a prior assumption on the data in order to computea p value with any kind of asymptotic certainty **.
+I'm not sure I've seen this emphasized in the literature, so I want to bring it to people's attention here.

+**Bayesian approach:** Given a prior distribution on the possible means, update the posteriors based on Bayes formula, and compute the proabbility that $$p_1 > p_2$$ over the range of all possible values of $$p_R$$ and $$p_B$$ (ie. don't  just assume there is one fixed value).
+The only criticism I've seen of this method is the assumption of a prior, however, as we will see, the frequentists also make this assumption if they want to have a correctly evaluated p value.

 ## Frequentist Appraoch - p values